 A central theme to his administration has been the creation of a culture for innovation throughout the university that is reflected through the development of several Centers of Excellence.
 Six of these multidisciplinary units have been designated Ohio Centers of Excellence by the state and reflect a commitment to technology-based economic development by attracting and retaining national researchers, educators, artists, students, and investments to produce a quality of life conducive to future growth that will transform our region.

-Sundaram Narayanan, dean of the College of Engineering and Computer Science who helped create and lead the Wright State Research Institute, began serving as university provost March 18, 2013.
+Sundaram Narayanan, former dean of the College of Engineering and Computer Science who helped create and lead the Wright State Research Institute, began serving as university provost March 18, 2013.

 The appointment marks the continuation of an exemplary 18-year career at Wright State for Narayanan, Ph.D., P.E.